Legal Advice for Compensation Insurance Claims & TPD Payouts

 You should start the accident claims process with your insurer immediately after a motor vehicle accident.
 Here are the steps:

-After your claims adjuster has assessed the damages, you can repair or replace your vehicle, depending on your insurance policies.
+After your claims adjuster has assessed the damages, you can repair or replace your vehicle if your insurance covers accidental damage.
 If a repair shop can restore your car, your insurer typically arranges a tow truck to a certified panel beater.
-However, depending on your insurance policy terms, you may get a new car if your vehicle has major damage or is a right-off.
+However, depending on your insurance policy terms, you may get a new car if your vehicle has significant damage or is a right-off.

 Get Started Now- It's Free